Education and qualifications:

-I also carry out inspection and compliance work, such as site inspections and surveys, defects inspections, witness testing of commissioned engineering services, condition surveys of engineering services installations, factory witness testing, the preparation of Practical Completion Certificates and ensuring company Quality Assurance procedures are followed.
+I also carry out inspection and compliance work, such as site inspections and surveys, defects inspections, witness testing of commissioned engineering services, condition surveys of engineering services installations, factory witness testing, the preparation of Practical Completion Certificates (PCC) and ensuring company Quality Assurance (QA) procedures are followed.

 Are there any particular challenges or unusual aspects to your role?

 The most important challenge that I face as a public health design engineer is to improve the overall health of individual people, local communities, public and private sector organisations, small and large clients.
 I do this through promoting the importance of good design, installation and maintenance practice in relation to public health engineering services.